 Inclusion is a CEO priority

-In 2017, Delloite reported that over two-thirds (69 percent) of executives rate diversity and inclusion an important issue (up from 59 percent in 2014) and Thirty-eight percent of executives report that the primary sponsor of the company’s diversity efforts is the CEO, but why?
+In 2017, Deloitte reported that over two-thirds (69 percent) of executives rate diversity and inclusion an important issue (up from 59 percent in 2014) and Thirty-eight percent of executives report that the primary sponsor of the company’s diversity efforts is the CEO, but why?

-Inclusion is essential for team performance (see also infographic below)
+Inclusion is essential for team performance

 From a purely business perspective, research demonstrates that inclusive teams perform better.
-They make better, faster decisions with fewer meetings (Forbes), they are more innovative, engaged and creative in their work (Delloite) and they produce better financial results (Bain & Co.).
+They make better, faster decisions with fewer meetings (Forbes), they are more innovative, engaged and creative in their work (Deloitte) and they produce better financial results (Bain & Co.).
 Furthermore, companies with inclusive practices generate up to 30% higher revenue per employee than their competitors (Deloitte).

 However, inclusive teams can also be more challenging to manage.
 Diverse groups are more likely to encounter operational friction when executing business decisions (Forbes).
 Also diverse teams perform less well than homogenous teams, particularly in the early stages, because of their inherent conflict (Korn Ferry).